LANDSCAPING

 Trimming of Grass/Weeds Under fences:

-Annco has advised management that if a fence is at ground level, they will do their best to remove vegetation beneath but sometimes spray a grass killer to give it a more refined line.
+If a fence is at ground level, the landscapers will do their best to remove vegetation beneath but sometimes spray a grass killer to give it a more refined line.

 Items the Landscaper Cannot be Responsible For Items that have been left in the lawn: